Dexter Morgan: Psychological profile

 In the first season, Dexter's relationship with Rita sets in motion his gradual introduction to human feelings, progressing further each season.
 During the episode "Shrink Wrap", when his current target is a psychologist, Dexter infiltrates his office by posing as a patient, and the doctor astutely speculates that part of Dexter's problem in admitting to his feelings is his need for control; this revelation helps Dexter finally have real intimacy with Rita.
 In the second-season finale, "The British Invasion", Dexter finally admits that he needs the people in his life.
 In season three, when he is threatened by a target, Dexter fights to live because he wants to see his unborn child.
 In season four, before killing a police officer who has murdered her own husband and daughter, Dexter is overwhelmed with the realization that he does not want to lose his new family.
 He is also horrified when he finds out that one of his potential victims is an abusive husband and father; Dexter vehemently insists he is nothing like that and would never hurt his family.

 In season five, after Rita is murdered, Dexter realizes that he genuinely loved her, and is devastated by losing her.
-However, after Rita's death, Dexter became worse in many aspects.
-These ranged from his emotional depth to his skills as a killer, as he broke his code of not killing non-killers and innocents, once in a fit of rage, and later, if it meant he remained free; he was even willing to kill his ex-girlfriend, the chief of police Angela Bishop and the police sergeant Logan was the final violation of the Code of Harry, even though his death was unintentional.
-Despite the blatant violation of the Code that was Logan's murder, Dexter showed absolutely no remorse or guilt, instead focused solely on escaping with his son Harrison, and he even tried to justify the murder to Harrison.
-His last conversation with Harrison became a turning point for him—no longer could he consider himself morally superior to his victims, accepting that he himself fit the Code and that he was just another cold blooded murderer.
+However, after Rita's death, Dexter becomes worse in many aspects.
+These range from his emotional depth to his skills as a killer, as he breaks his code of not killing non-killers and innocents, once in a fit of rage, and later, to remain free; he is even willing to kill his ex-girlfriend, the chief of police Angela Bishop.
+The police sergeant Logan is the final violation of the Code of Harry, even though his death was unintentional.
+Despite the blatant violation of the Code that is Logan's murder, Dexter shows absolutely no remorse or guilt, instead focused solely on escaping with his son Harrison, and he even tries to justify the murder to Harrison.
+His last conversation with Harrison in Dexter: New Blood is a turning point for him—no longer could he consider himself morally superior to his victims, accepting that he himself fits the Code and that he is just another cold blooded murderer.